 Fetoscopic Laser Photocoagulation Therapy is used in severe cases of TTTS, Stage 2 or higher, at approximately 16-26 weeks of gestation.
 Surgeons use a laser to block the placenta’s blood vessels that communicate between the two fetuses.
 The surgeon inserts a pencil-tip-sized telescope in the mother’s uterus and examines the entire placenta to find the crossing blood vessels.
 Once these are all mapped, a tiny laser fiber is inserted and laser energy is used to stop the blood flow between the twins.
 Separating the twin blood flow is like functionally separating the placenta, allowing each twin to develop independently.

-“Surgery went well, and I was sent home to be a ‘slug’ for a week then return to FCI for ultrasound.
+“Surgery went well, and I was sent home to be a ‘slug’ for a week then return to the St. Louis Fetal Care Institute for an ultrasound.
 I had severe anxiety about what the ultrasound would show.
 Prayer got us through,” explains Karen.
-Over the next few weeks the babies continued to healthily develop.
+Over the next few weeks, the babies continued to healthily develop.

 “On October 15, just after my breakfast was delivered, the doctor arrived to tell me not to eat or drink anything because we were going to have the babies,” says Karen.
 “Our goal was to make it to 36 weeks, and we made it to 35 weeks and 5 days.”
 “I was excited, but also nervous about the condition of the babies,” recalls Karen.